tobanteEmbedded/tetl/README.md

 ### Error Handling

-Error handling has turned out to be a lot more challenging as I thought it would be.
-Sine I assume that you might have exceptions disabled I need a different way of reporting exceptional cases to you which occured deap inside the library.
-The naive solution would be to a global exception handler function, which would get called if an "exception" occures.
-For example an out of bounds access or `push_back` on a full vector.
-The user could provide an implementation of the global handler which customizes its behavior accordingly.
-So far this seams like a reasonable solution.
-Unfortunately this would make it impossible to add `constexpr` to most containers & functions, since the global handler is probably not `constexpr`.
-It most likly contains print statements or inline assembly to reboot the chip.
+Since I assume that you might have exceptions disabled, I need a different way of reporting exceptional cases to you which occured deep inside the library.
+To keep the behavior of my library and actual STL implementations as close as possible, I've chosen to add a global assert/exception handler functions, which can be overriden by enabling the `TETL_CUSTOM_ASSERT_HANDLER` macro.

-The solution comes in form of a **C++20** library feature. `etl::is_constant_evaluted` allows us to dedect if the current function or method is invoked in a constexpr-context.
-We get to keep all of the nice properties from the "naive" solution plus a almost fully `constexpr` ready library.
-Since `etl::is_constant_evaluted` is implemeted with compiler intrinsics, this feature also works in **C++17**.
+**TODO**

+- ASSERT macro for debug checks
+- EXCEPTION macro for debug & release checks

-For more details about the global exception handler `etl::tetl_exception_handler` & the assertion macro `TETL_ASSERT` see the [examples/cassert.cpp](./examples/cassert.cpp) file.
+For more details about the global assertion handler `etl::tetl_assert_handler` & the assertion macro `TETL_ASSERT` see the [examples/cassert.cpp](./examples/cassert.cpp) file.

 ### Near Future